LincolnUniLTL/AlmEZ/README.md

 * firewalled communication between your script location and the Alma server
 * the URL of your script in _user.txt_ - there may be a redirection you don't see in a browser, especially with trailing slashes
 * Alma web services down - let's hope not!
-* authentication to the web service - the API key is wrong (or using the wrong one), or for SOAP, the service-authenticating user has not been assigned the role to use the service
+* authentication to the web service - the API key is wrong (or using the wrong one)
 * form field names do not match parameters specified in _user.txt_

 ## Issues